dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/vignette_fss.rst

 Nonlinear Solver Model
 ---------------------------

-D-Wave's NL solver can efficiently encode a FSS problem by taking advantage of a list variable taht encodes an ordering of the jobs.
+D-Wave's NL solver can efficiently encode a FSS problem by taking advantage of a list variable that encodes an ordering of the jobs.
 This variable eliminates the need for both the quadratic number of binary variables representing job orders and constraints preserving job order for the MILP formulation.
 The array of processing times is converted to a constant variable from which the task end times are computed.
 As a result, there is no need to